vanrajboricha/AWS_Learning/Docker-Compose/README.md

 ---

-## ✅ Final Status
+## FINAL STATUS

 After fixing environment variable issues and restarting services:

-* All containers are running ✅
+* All containers are running fine as you can see in below screenshot
   <img width="1915" height="577" alt="Screenshot from 2026-05-05 16-47-59" src="https://github.com/user-attachments/assets/5f7283d6-8529-4f9f-9c0b-ba31ee82c038" />

-* Database connections working ✅
+* Database connections working that's why UI is loading.
-* UI accessible on port 8888 with localhost✅
+* UI accessible on port 8888 with localhost as you can see below
   <img width="1899" height="1103" alt="Screenshot from 2026-05-05 16-49-20" src="https://github.com/user-attachments/assets/8cf1e0b6-b8a2-4c4c-9b2c-b169bbe6ef86" />